Neuro-ID/neuroid-android-sdk/README.md

 ## License

-The Neuro-ID Mobile SDK is provided under an [MIT License](LICENSE).
+The NeuroID Mobile SDK is provided under an [MIT License](LICENSE).